 Integrating into Virtual Machine Manager

 Virtual Machine Manager relies on SMI-S, a SNIA storage standard as the mechanism to understand the underlying storage systems.
 The storage sub-system acts as a SMI-S provider.
 The idea is that once Virtual Machine Manager understands the capability of the underlying storage sub-system, storage may now be monitored and potentially managed from the Virtual Machine Manager interface.
 Our system presents itself as a file server and Nutanix containers or SMB shares are presented as managed file shares.
 A virtualization administrator may now manage Nutanix storage from the Virtual Machine Manager interface.
-This 2 min video will walk you through the file share discovery process.

 In addition to the Operations Manager and Virtual Machine Manager integrations, we will also be releasing 1-click Hypervisor upgrades.
 This capability will allow software lifecycle management of the entire Nutanix + hypervisor stack – including the Nutanix OS, hypervisor and disk firmware – from one interface, using 1-click operations.
 Please read about this in more detail in upcoming posts.